ruuda/blog/posts/build-system-insights.md

 Guix spends several minutes compiling package definitions.
 In Nix evaluation feels instant.

-Bazel applies this principle too by having many `BUILD` files, and aligning dependency paths with filesystem paths.
+Bazel uses lazy target definitions too, by having many `BUILD` files, and aligning dependency paths with filesystem paths.
 Build files of targets that are not depended upon do not need to be loaded.